 Include details about the project budget and descriptions of how City grant funds will be used.
-Please refer to the full budget table breakdown on page 21.
+Please refer to the sample budget table on page 21.

 Overall Proposed Timeline

 Please describe the overall proposed timeline for your program, including the expected timeline for development, execution, and final public presentation.